 That officer, Maj.
 Gen. Gordon Granger, "had no idea that, in establishing the Union Army's authority over the people of Texas, he was also establishing the basis for a holiday, 'Juneteenth' ('June' plus 'nineteenth'), today the most popular annual celebration of emancipation from slavery in the United States," historian Henry Louis Gates Jr. wrote in an essay published a few years ago on The Root and PBS.org.

 Many Americans, especially Black Americans, have been aware of Juneteenth and have been celebrating it for more than a century.
-But some of us, no matter our race, could use an introduction to or refresher on the date’s significance, especially now that President Joe Biden has signed a bill into law declaring it a federal holiday.
-That means most federal employees will get Friday off, as June 19 falls on a Saturday, and many private employers are observing the day as well.
+But some of us, no matter our race, could use an introduction to or refresher on the date's significance, especially now that President Joe Biden signed a bill into law last year declaring it a federal holiday.
+That means most federal employees will get Monday off in 2022, as June 19 falls on a Sunday, and many private employers are observing the day as well.

 "We are gathered here in a house built by enslaved people.
 We are footsteps away from where President Abraham Lincoln signed the Emancipation Proclamation.
 We have come far, and we have far to go.
 But today is a day of celebration.
 It is not only a day of pride.
 It's also a day for us to reaffirm and rededicate ourselves to action."

 So, to help readers rededicate themselves, here's how Juneteenth came about.